Rejuvenate360 launches 24/7 learn health digital app

 Speaking in Lagos during the launch, the Chief Executive Officer, Rejuvenate360, Mr Onyekachi Agudosi said it was part of activities to change the narrative in the healthcare sector as the role of humans in healthcare service delivery cannot be overemphasised.
 He explained that Learn Health also enables mental preparedness for epidemics.

-Aisha Buhari urges governors’ wives to advance community health(Opens in a new browser tab)
+READ ALSO:Novartis provides Digital Health Solutions to Combat Hypertension(Opens in a new browser tab)

 “The platform provides insight on proper diet and nutrition, advocates for quality care and healthcare financing, help employees and owners of corporate organisations remain safe by improving their overall wellness and mental state.